beforesemicolon/markup/docs/documentation/get-started.md

 ---
-name: Markup Get Started
+name: Get Started
-path: /documentation/get-started
+order: 2
 title: Get Started - Markup by Before Semicolon
 description: How to start using Markup by Before Semicolon
 layout: document